Louis M. Maraj

 Maraj’s dozen-plus essays include studies: on rhetoric/communication in Communication and Critical/Cultural Studies (2023), College Composition and Communication (2022), Women’s Studies in Communication (2020), among others; on media in Digital Humanities Quarterly (2022), Revista Brasileira de História da Mídia (2021), and Films for the Feminist Classroom (2021); on autoethnography in Self+Culture+Writing (2021), Precarious Rhetorics (2018), etc.; on pedagogy in A Socially Just Classroom (2022), Composition Studies (2022), and elsewhere; and on history and literature in The Routledge History of Police Brutality in America (2023) and Canadian Literature (2023) respectively.

-Maraj’s most recent essays can be found in Precarious Rhetorics (2018), Prose Studies (2019), and Women’s Studies in Communication (2020), while forthcoming work will appear in a range of rhetoric and writing studies spaces—like Self+Culture+Writing (2021)—and interdisciplinary fora—such as The Routledge Handbook of Police Brutality in America.
-With Pritha Prasad, Maraj is currently co-authoring the forthcoming monograph The Benevolent Gaslight: A Technology of Whiteness that examines how acts of white racial dominance are reframed for well-meaning pedagogical purposes or “teaching moments.”
-When used for antiracism, the benevolent gaslight re-centers whiteness that it supposedly critiques.
+With Pritha Prasad, Maraj is currently co-authoring the forthcoming monograph The Benevolent Gaslight: A Technology of Whiteness which examines how acts of white racial dominance are reframed for well-meaning pedagogical purposes or “teaching moments.”
 The book explores the application of this technology across epistemological orientations, educational history, academic disciplines, university race management, popular culture, and politics.
+Other ongoing projects question dominant frames with/in which to view media/communication platforms, imaginatively grapple with/theorize after the end of earth as we know it, analyze the eco-logics of antiblackness, and find anti-imperial event in Afro-Caribbean poetics.